Evatt Q&A on Productivity

 That said, the most obvious question to test politicians on their commitment to productivity at the moment is whether they support the so-called ‘Gonski reforms’ to improve school education.
 These reforms not only stand to help create a country that is more able to develop and adopt better products, processes and organisation, they will also help to create a fairer nation.
 It will cost a good deal of public money, of course, but more important than any product, it will raise the nation’s inherent ‘producing power’, as Coleridge might have said.

-This Q&A has been produced by the Evatt Foundation in conjunction with ‘The Productivity Zombie’, a public forum hosted in association with Sydney Ideas at the Sydney Law School on 24 June 2013.
+This Q&A booklet was produced by the Evatt Foundation in conjunction with ‘The Productivity Zombie’, a public forum hosted in association with Sydney Ideas at the Sydney Law School on 24 June 2013.
 The forum featured addresses by:

 John Quiggin, Professor of Economics, University of Queensland, and author of Zombie economics: how dead ideas still walk among us (Black Inc, 2012);